bitcaster-io/bitcaster/CONTRIBUTING.md

 Setup development environment
 =============================

+Prerequisites:
-This project uses PDM as package manager (see https://github.com/pdm-project/pdm).
+- This project uses PDM as package manager (see https://github.com/pdm-project/pdm).
+- A Postgres DB v14+
+- A Redis server

 To start developing: